zhanggao1/logtool/README.md

  1. Read all the files in /var/log/httpd/*.log and figure out all the valid response time for READ API, calculated the total size for all the valid response, save all the times to a temporary file
  2. Calculated the heap size based on the total size.
  `max-heap-size = total-size * 10%`
- 3. Build up the min-heap and push all the response time value which is great than the top value of the heap
+ 3. Build up the min-heap with max size of max-heap-size, and push all the response time value to the heap, pop node when the heap size is great than max-heap-size
- 4. Pop value if heap size exceed the max-heap-size
- 5. Pop the top value as the result after push all the data
+ 4. Pop the top value as the result after push all the data
- 6. Shrink the heap size to the corresponding size for other percentile and pop the top value as other results:
-`new-heap-size = total-size * Y%`
+ 5. Shrink the heap size to the corresponding max size for other percentile and pop the top value as result for `new-heap-size = total-size * Y%`

 ## Performance